-Public Transport:Barnstaple train station is 20 miles.
+Public Transport:Barnstaple train station is approximately 20 miles.
 There is a rural bus service.
-Taxis from Lynton approx £5.
+Taxis from Lynton approx £5

 Walks:Long Distance Walks

-This accommodation allows dogs by arrangement, is by the sea, is in a National Park, is available only to groups, is an 'Eco Hostel', has a pub within walking distance and is on the The Dartmoor National Park & Exmoor National Park map, the National Trust Bunkhouses map, the SW Coast Path and the dark sky area.
+This accommodation allows dogs by arrangement, is by the sea, is in a National Park, is available only to groups, is an 'Eco Hostel' and has a pub within walking distance.
+It is on a dark sky area, the The Dartmoor National Park & Exmoor National Park map, the National Trust Bunkhouses map and the SW Coast Path.

 MapView Nearby Hostels